 The Relationship between Iron and Solids in Industrial Stormwater

-Iron is ubiquitous on industrial sites, from steel equipment to dumpsters to metal grates.
-However, in California, like many states, industrial stormwater permit holders need to analyze their stormwater samples for iron.
-If your facility is exceeding California’s numerical action level (NAL) for iron, you’re not alone!
 Currently, 209 facilities have an iron parameter in Level 1 status and 141 facilities have an iron parameter in Level 2 status.
 That means 11% of facilities sampling for iron are struggling to lower concentrations below the NAL of 1 milligram per liter (mg/L).
-Fortunately, the correlation between iron and total suspended solids (TSS) concentrations in stormwater samples may be the solution to your biggest stormwater headache.
+Fortunately, the correlation between iron and total suspended solids (TSS) concentrations in stormwater samples may solve your biggest stormwater headache.
 Let’s dig into how they are linked and what to do about it.

 Background

 Iron (Fe) is the most abundant element on Earth and the fourth most abundant in the Earth’s crust.
 Iron is so common in the natural environment because it’s formed by nuclear fusion (Stucki et al., 2012).
 Iron has a type of bonding called metallic bonding.
 In metallic bonding, the outer shells of adjacent atoms overlap, and the outer shell electrons are free to move through the molecular lattice.
 The metal consists of metal cations and a balancing number of these ‘free’ electrons.
-Translation: iron remains in the natural environment for a very long time.
+Translation: Iron remains in the natural environment for a very long time.

-Let’s not forget that major Fe-bearing minerals in the earth’s crust are highly susceptible to chemical weathering (Bodo, 1989).
-Weathering processes break down rocks and minerals over time to eventually form soil; thus soil is abundant in iron.
 These eroded soil particles (or solids) can then be carried by stormwater into surface water.
-In 1999, as part of a series of preliminary studies in the stormwater effluent guidelines program, the Environmental Protection Agency (EPA) emphasized that solids are one of the most common contaminants found in urban stormwater.
-Solids originate from many sources, including erosion of pervious surfaces and dust, litter and other particles deposited on impervious surfaces from human activities … Solids also provide a medium for the accumulation, transport, and storage of other pollutants including metals.”
-That means solids are coming from your gravel/dirt lots (pervious surfaces) and accumulation on paved parking lots (impervious surfaces).
-Therefore, the key to understanding why iron is present in your stormwater samples is likely linked to understanding how TSS is entering stormwater runoff.
+In 1999, as part of a series of preliminary studies in the stormwater effluent guidelines program, the Environmental Protection Agency (EPA) emphasized that solids are one of the most common contaminants in urban stormwater.
+Solids originate from many sources, including erosion of pervious surfaces and dust, litter and other particles deposited on impervious surfaces from human activities …

 Sources of TSS